SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Got it sir.
 Thanks for that.

 Thank you.
-Next question comes from the line of Shashank Krishna Kumar with MK Global.
+Next question comes from the line of Shashank Krishnakumar with Emkay Global.
 Please go ahead.

 Shashank Krishnakumar

 Hi.
 Thanks for taking my question.
-The first one was on the respiratory assets.
-The four which we are guiding to over the next year and three I think are filed from the us.
-The fourth one we filed from Goa and not Indore.
+The first one was on the respiratory assets, the four which we are guiding to over the next year and three, I think, are filed from the U.S. The fourth one we filed from Goa and not Indore.
 Is that right?
-I think we have said that in the past.
-The partnered assessment is from Go.
-So that is from Goa.
+I think you have said that in the past, the partner asset is from Goa, so that is from Goa, right?
+This is not contingent on Indore getting reinspected and cleared.

 Umang Vohra